PX4/PX4-Devguide/ekf2_log_replay.md

 ```
 <path to Firmware>/build_posix_sitl_replay/src/firmware/posix/rootfs/
 ```
-The replayed file is called **replay_replayed.px4log** can then be used to analyze the estimator performance.
+The output replayed file is called **replay_replayed.px4log**, which can be used to analyze the estimator performance.

 ### Changing tuning parameters for a replay

-You can set the estimator parameter values for the replay in the file **replay\_params.txt** located in the same directory as your replayed log file.
+When you run the replay the first time, a replay_replayed.px4log file will be generated using the default EKF2 parameter values from the actual flight.
-When you run the replay the first time, the replay_replayed.px4log file will be generated and filled with the default EKF2 parameter values used during the actual flight.
+After that you can change any EKF2 parameter value by changing the estimator parameters in **replay\_params.txt**, which is located in the same directory as your replay_replayed.px4log output file.

-After that you can change any EKF2 parameter value by changing the corresponding number in the text file.
-For exmaple setting the noise value for the gyro bias would require the following line.
+For example setting the noise value for the gyro bias would require the following line.

 ```
 EKF2_GB_NOISE 0.001
 ```
-Once EKF2 parameter is changed, the replay can be run again with the command given in [Deployment](deployment).
+Once EKF2 parameter is changed, a new replay_replay.px4log file can be gnerated using the same command given in [Deployment](deployment).

 ## ulog logger
 Is coming...